Project-MONAI/model-zoo/models/brats_mri_axial_slices_generative_diffusion/docs/README.md

 The training of latent diffusion model was performed with the following:

 - GPU: at least 32GB GPU memory
-- Actual Model Input: 64x64
+- Actual Model Input: 64 x 64
 - AMP: False
 - Optimizer: Adam
 - Learning Rate: 1e-5